-Our fully insured NPTC qualified arborists have been trained in the latest tree surgery techniques, have many years of experience in arboriculture and undertake a comprehensive selection of tree-related tasks on a day to day basis.
-From tree pruning to hedge trimming and stump grinding to tree removal, we have skill and equipment to tackle all jobs, large or small.
+Our insured NPTC-qualified arborists have been trained in the latest tree surgery techniques, have many years of experience in arboriculture and undertake a comprehensive selection of tree-related tasks on a day-to-day basis.
+From tree pruning to hedge trimming and stump grinding to tree removal, we have the skill and equipment to tackle all jobs, large or small.

 We always deliver the highest quality of work, following BS3998:2010 British Standard guidelines, and aim to provide the most reliable and cost-effective solutions for every customer.

-Do you require a tree felling in Horsham or our total Horsham tree removal service?
-Every Foremans Tree Specialist makes use of the most up-to-date sectional and straight felling methods to remove unwanted trees both safely and with as little disruption as possible.
+Do you require a tree felling or our total tree removal service in Horsham?
+Foremans Tree Specialists Ltd uses the most up-to-date sectional and straight-felling methods to remove unwanted trees safely and with as little disruption as possible.

-Foremans Tree Specialists experienced tree surgeons have numerous pruning techniques in their repertoire to help you reach your desired tree surgery objective.
-You’ll be please to know they are by no means exclusive, and we commonly use a combination of techniques to complement each other.
-For example; we often pair a crown reduction, with crown cleaning and a crown-raise.
+Foremans Tree Specialists Ltd’s experienced tree surgeons have numerous pruning techniques in their repertoire to help you reach your desired tree surgery objective.
+You’ll be pleased to know they are not exclusive, and we commonly use a combination of techniques to complement each other.
+For example, we often pair a crown reduction with crown cleaning and a crown raise.

 It is a general industry rule to avoid, when pruning, removing over 30% of the crown.
-Removal of more than 30% may harm the health of the tree and could jeopardise its safety.
-Poor or over-pruning, e.g. topping, upsets the natural structure of the tree and often results in expedited re-growth.
+Removal of more than 30% may harm the tree’s health and could jeopardise its safety.
+Poor or over-pruning, e.g. topping, upsets the tree’s natural structure and often results in expedited re-growth.

-We will now identify and describe some standard pruning methods utilised by Foremans Tree Specialists and, also highlight some poor actions to evade.
+We will now identify and describe some standard pruning methods used by Foremans Tree Specialists Ltd and highlight some poor actions to evade.

 A crown reduction in Horsham requires reducing the crown volume while maintaining the fundamental shape for the species of tree.
 The essential criteria for a top-quality crown reduction are:

-• Pruning cuts must continue a natural flowing branch-line.
+• Pruning cuts must continue a naturally flowing branch line.

 The procedure of tree pollarding in Horsham is the most rigorous tree pruning technique and should ideally be started when a tree is very young.
-The solution to a prosperous pollard is to remove any re-growth regularly, say every one, two or three years, depending on the tree species.
-Routine maintenance on a pollarded tree is critical as the re-growth will develop weak unions (forks/attachment points), which means if its left to grow, there will be an increased risk of failure.
+The solution to a prosperous pollard is to remove any re-growth regularly, say everyone, for two or three years, depending on the tree species.
+Routine maintenance on a pollarded tree is critical as the re-growth will develop weak unions (forks/attachment points), which means if it’s left to grow, there will be an increased risk of failure.

-Although many see tree pollarding as extreme, there can be many genuine benefits for choosing this method of pruning.
-Generally, pollarding is adopted to maintain the tree at a uniform size, but there are also many other benefits which we will identify below:
+Although many see tree pollarding as extreme, there can be many genuine benefits to choosing this method of pruning.
+Generally, pollarding is adopted to maintain the tree at a uniform size, but there are also many other benefits that we will identify below: